AmrBeshir/rule-engine-ts/readme.md

 ];
 ```

-Our company has a website which clients can fill in forms so one of our salesman can reach out to them, the form requires the client to input their name, phone, what are product are they interested in and their budget:
+Our company has a website in which clients can fill in forms so one of our salesman can reach out to them.
+The form requires the client to input their name, phone, what are product are they interested in and their budget:

 ```typescript
 export interface Client {